Sometimes, no matter how hard we try, we are constantly struggling against the deadline and you cannot finish anything on time.

-How to fix this: don’t multitask.
-Just.
-Don’t.
+How to fix this: do on thing at the time.
 I know that in the fast and challenging times we are living, that’s easier said than done.
 Try to work smarter instead: sort your tasks by priority, pick one and work on it until it is done.
 It will make the difference, believe me.

 Reading an email 10 times before sending.
 Checking my posts over and over again before publishing on social media.
 Compulsively re-reading my presentation_1/presentation_2_0/presentiation-definitive-final-approved.
-Eventually, I never finished anything, wasted time and was always late for deadlines.
+Eventually, I never finished anything.
+I wasted time and was always late for deadlines.

-[DISCLAIMER: I am absolutely NOT advocating sloppy work.
+I’m not suggesting sloppy work.
 Of course, you have to check, re-read and double check.
-But you have to draw a line between what is really necessary, and what is, in fact, procrastination in disguise.]
+But you have to draw a line between what is really necessary, and what is, in fact, procrastination in disguise.